samsuh/2026-journal/README.md

 ## 6/1/26 - Monday
 - Check for access to server remotely for japan trip.
-- Maybe rest day? maybe more cycling. powerlifting tomorrow.
+- Maybe rest day? maybe more cycling. powerlifting tomorrow. nope.
+65km lol.

 ## 5/31/26 - Sunday
 - DONE ~~Goal is to go riding outside since it's been a while.~~ It's hot out. feels like a mild baking.